Marcus A. Winters

 Department Chair for Educational Leadership & Policy Studies

 Marcus A. Winters is an associate professor in Boston University Wheelock College of Education & Human Development.
+He is also Faculty Director of the Wheelock Educational Policy Center (WEPC).
 His research focuses on educational policy, with an emphasis on school choice, accountability, and policies that impact teacher quality.
 Winters’s research has been published in a variety of academic journals including Journal of Public Economics, Journal of Policy Analysis and Management, Educational Evaluation and Policy Analysis, Educational Researcher, and Economics of Education Review.
 He has also written numerous articles on educational policy topics for popular media outlets including Wall Street Journal, Washington Post, and USA Today.
 Winters holds a Ph.D. in economics from the University of Arkansas.

 2008: Ph.D., University of Arkansas (Economics)